plone/documentation/docs/classic-ui/views.md

 `configure.zcml` to use `browser` configuration directives.
 ```

-The view in question is registered against a {doc}`layer </develop/plone/views/layers>`,
-it is not immediately available after restart, until you run {doc}`Add/remove in Site setup </develop/addons/components/genericsetup>`.
+The view in question is registered against a {ref}`classic-ui-layers-label`, it will be available after restart, after you run {doc}`Add/remove in Site setup </develop/addons/components/genericsetup>`.

 #### Page template